Information for providers on early education funding for two, three and four year olds.

 Each term you will need to:

-The parent contract form and timetables are available to download below.
-The parent contract form is for your records and does not need to be returned to the service.
-The timetable contains two tabs, one showing time table and the second tab has key dates for processing the two, three and four year old funding via the Provider Portal.
+The parent contract form, which is available to download below, is to be completed with the parent and for your records; it does not need to be returned to the service.
+The timetables, which are also available to download below, contain two tabs, one showing the timetable and the second tab has key dates for processing the two, three and four year old funding via the Provider Portal.

 What to do if a two, three and four year old funded child stops attending a setting